Izhevsk Udmurtiya Republic, Russia Travel Guide

 Izhevsk features a well-developed public transportation system comprising trams, trolleybuses, and regular buses.
 The city does not have a metro system.

 Trams form the backbone of urban transport, covering many central and residential areas, operated by Izhget.
 Trolleybuses serve various routes, also operated by Izhget.
 An extensive bus network covers areas not reached by trams or trolleybuses, including connections to remote districts and suburbs.
-Marshrutkas, which are shared minibuses, operate on fixed routes, often faster but slightly more expensive than public buses.
+Marshrutkas, that happen to be shared minibuses, operate on fixed routes, often faster but slightly more expensive as opposed to public buses.

-Limited accessibility for travelers with mobility challenges on older vehicles.
+Limited access for travelers with mobility issues on older vehicles.
 Newer vehicles may offer better accessibility.

-Use Yandex.Maps or 2GIS for real-time tracking.
-Carry small change for ticket purchases.
+Use Yandex.Maps or 2GIS for real-monitoring time.
+Carry coins for ticket purchases.
 Basic Russian phrases are helpful.

 Operate on specific routes.